-North America accounts for around 60% of Deere's revenue each year.
+North America accounts for around 65% of Deere's revenue each year.
 The company owns nine facilities housing one centralized parts distribution center and eight regional parts depots and distribution centers throughout North America.
-The company also owns three centralized parts distribution centers in Brazil, Germany, and Russia and regional parts depots and distribution centers located in Argentina, Australia, China, India, Mexico, South Africa, Sweden, and the UK.
+The company also owns centralized parts distribution centers in Brazil, Germany, India, and Russia and regional parts depots and distribution centers located in Argentina, Australia, China, Mexico, South Africa, Sweden, and the UK.

 Besides equipment, the company's other main operational division, financial services, provides credit services for Deere dealers and wholesalers.

 Deere operates through roughly 25 sales and marketing locations and nearly 20 warehousing locations spanning 15 countries including Argentina, Australia, Brazil, Chile, China, Ecuador, France, India, Israel, Italy, Mexico, Russia, Spain, Turkey, and the US.